-If Salesforce 1 users lose their wireless connection, they can enable offline sync to navigate within the app and view most recent items.
+If Salesforce1 users lose their wireless connection, they can enable offline sync to navigate within the app and view most recent items.

-• iOS Downloadable App: Offline data is stored using Core Data, and encrypted using NSFileProtectionComplete.

-NSFileProtectionComplete dictates how passcodes are exposed internally to access the offline data.
+• iOS Downloadable App: Offline data is stored using Core Data, and encrypted using NSFileProtectionCompleteUntilFirstUserAuthentication.NSFileProtectionCompleteUntilFirstUserAuthentication dictates how passcodes are exposed internally to access the offline data.
 The passcode for the offline data is removed from the local keychain when Salesforce1 is closed or running in the background.
 Salesforce1 offline data is only accessible when the app is open and in the foreground.
-If an OS passcode isn't set or if the device is unlocked, the encrypted offline data can be compromised by brute force attacks.